Skip to Content

 Update July 2025: “React Flow UI” was formerly known as “React Flow Components”.
 We renamed it because it now includes both components and templates.
 Additionally, since it’s built on shadcn/ui, the “UI” naming makes it easier for developers to recognize the connection and understand what we offer.

-Recently, we launched an exciting new addition to our open-source roster: React Flow Components.
+Recently, we launched an exciting new addition to our open-source roster: React Flow UI (Previously known as React Flow Components).
 These are pre-built nodes, edges, and other ui elements that you can quickly add to your React Flow applications to get up and running.
 The catch is these components are built on top of shadcn/ui and the shadcn CLI.

 We’ve previously written about our experience and what led us to choosing shadcn over on the xyflow blog , but in this tutorial we’re going to focus on how to get started from scratch with shadcn, Tailwind CSS, and React Flow Components.